chawdan/League-Of-Patches/README.md

   - find out which picks are priority bans
   - find out how many times a specific champion is banned
   - find out which pick turn the champion was banned.

 #### This page has the following queries:
   - find out which champions started to get banned more often as time passes(**maybe due to a patch?**)
   - find out how popular a champion is based off of specific rankings
   - find out how the ban pick priority of a champion changes over time.

 ## The User's Account
+This page is the individual player's OP.gg, it is a reward type sentiment for users who wish to add their name into our database and enrich the statistics pool.
+By giving us your summoner ID, our database will have more data to get a more accurate representation.

+#### This page is for those who want to:
+  - find out their match history

 # Our Goals In The Project
   - Allow the user to clearly and concisely see the difference in KDA, damage/damage taken, usage/popularity, scaling, specificity, skill level of a champion before and after patches.
 The data currently in the Nosql database holds 10 thousand North America, Korean, European(both west and north east), etc matches as a starting point for comparison for the AP Items. ✓